 If you have been unable to achieve or maintain an erection on several occasions over a short period, you should consider looking into available treatments.
 As soon as you determine the root cause, you can begin to treat the problem in the most appropriate manner.
 Your doctor will usually know what's best for you to take, so avoid generic or fake medications.

 Prescription medications, surgical treatment, therapy, penis extenders and pumps can all have a positive effect on your condition.
 Before you decide which method you want to use, or consider using a herbal treatment, you should first consult a doctor so that they can determine the cause.
 If the cause is purely psychological, simply discussing it with your partner may solve the problem.
 If you feel uncomfortable discussing the problem with your own doctor, you can take advantage of one of our free online consultations to ensure that you get the treatment you need safely.

 Yes you can, but buying impotence treatment online must always be done with caution.
-There are many websites which sell counterfeit medications, generic Viagra or Kamagra, and many others which offer services without a prescription.
-These sites but the lives of patients at risk and you should never order medication from them.
+There are many websites which sell counterfeit medications or unapproved medications like Kamagra, and many others which offer services without a prescription.
+You should always make sure you are buying genuine medication from a reputable online source.